pgollor/gitbucket-docker/README.md

 # docker container for gitbucket

-<span style="color:red">This docker container of gitbucket is under testing!!!</span>
+This docker container of gitbucket is under testing!!!

 ## usage
 Please use the configuration file `gitbucket.conf` for your personal changes.